cocoltre/cocoltre.github.io/communitylevel.md

 Among the **top 20 subreddit pairs**, some exceed **500 interactions**, indicating very strong cross-community activity.

 Most of these interactions are **positive**, which is expected given the SNAP dataset’s polarity distribution.
-The pair **drama ↔ subredditdrama** stands out with the highest proportion of negative links, which is consistent with their name id.
+The pair `drama` ↔ `subredditdrama` stands out with the highest proportion of negative links, which is consistent with their name id.

 ---

-#### 2.3 Source vs Target Roles Over Time
+#### 2.3 Source vs. Target Roles Over Time

 As all these hyperlinks have a **source** and a **target**...
 We could now think about the question : ***Do subreddits mainly act as sources (linking to others) or targets (being linked to), and whether this changes over time?***